StatMixedML/XGBoostLSS/README.md

 ```

 ## `How to use`
 We refer to the [example section](https://github.com/StatMixedML/XGBoostLSS/tree/master/examples) for example notebooks.
+A more detailed [documentation](https://statmixedml.github.io/XGBoostLSS/) is available as well.

 ## `Available Distributions`
 XGBoostLSS currently supports the following distributions.